SpaceG/spaceg.github.io/_posts/2015-04-12-nginx-set-up-mac-local-web-server.markdown

 <code>git pull origin master  </code>

-Or if you you go with sudo, then type :
+Or if you go with sudo, then type :

 <code> sudo git pull origin master </code>